Policy Levels

 Understanding Policy Priority

-When you open the Manage policy levels window, the available policy levels are displayed.
-The top-priority level is selected by default.
+The Manage policy levels window opens.
+All available policy levels are displayed as a list.
+The top-priority level is shown first.

-Policy priority is displayed from left to right:
+Policy priority is displayed from top to bottom: